 Are you collecting data?

-Even if you’re not yet ready to use your data, make sure you’re collecting it.
+You must have data to make data-driven website decisions.
+Make sure you’re collecting data even if you’re not yet ready to use it.
 You can’t go back later and collect data from the past.

 Are you collecting trustworthy data?